 To save time when developing your image, you’ll find an extensive collection of Luminar Looks.
-Professional photographers from around the world have helped us create a comprehensive group of Luminar Looks that give your images amazing enhancements in a single click.
+These were create by professional photographers from all over the world.

 Examine the Luminar Looks available by exploring their thumbnails at the bottom of the page.
 Each offers a live preview as to what the image would look like with the Luminar Look applied.

 Click on a Luminar Look thumbnail to apply it.
 You can quickly switch Luminar Looks by clicking on a new thumbnail.

 To view all the Luminar Looks in a given category, simply use the horizontal scrollbar located at the bottom of the Luminar 4 window.

 If you hover your mouse over a Luminar Look, an Amount slider is revealed, with the default set to 100% opacity.
 By moving the Amount slider located within the Luminar Look name you can lower the intensity that the effect has on your image.

 Click the star icon on a Luminar Look thumbnail to add it to your Favorites list for easy access.

 To see the new tools in action, check this video by Anthony Turnham.